GunnerLab/mcce4_tutorial/docs/installation/pb_solvers.md

 Developed by [Vincenzo di Florio](https://github.com/vdiflorio) at the [Rocchia Lab](https://github.com/concept-lab), IIT Genova, Italy.

 ### 🔹 Delphi
-Previous standard PB solver used in MCCE4.
+A standard PB solver used in previous versions of MCCE developed at the __Honig Lab @ Columbia University__.
 Well-established for electrostatic calculations.

 ### 🔹 Zap TK - OpenEye Scientific
 To use **Zap TK**, you must obtain an **OpenEye license**: